We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 He has been suspended and could lose his job.

-We need to see things through the prism of what we think of his views, but then we need to see if, in general, whether we agree with him or not, if employees in school systems or anywhere else can let fly on controversial issues of the day and be protected from their employers saying, Hey, I don't like that.
+We need to see things through the prism of what we think of his views, but then we need to see if, in general, whether we agree with him or not, if employees in school systems or anywhere else can let fly on controversial issues of the day and be protected from their employers saying, hey, I don't like that.

-We're suspending it.
+We're suspending you.

 Let's go to Pittsburgh.

-Tony, Mark Davis in for rush, how are you?
+Tony, Mark Davis, in for rush.

 Doing well.